mdfnam/QnA/Parts of Speech.md

 - Fi'l `فِعْلٌ` (Verb)
 - Harf `حَرْفٌ` (Particle)

-**Note:**
-- In English, it sometimes happens that a word belongs to two different categories, but in Arabic, each word must unambiguously belong to one of these categories with no room for belonging to two of them or any fourth category.
+**Note:** In English, it sometimes happens that a word belongs to two different categories, but in Arabic, each word must unambiguously belong to one of these categories with no room for belonging to two of them or any fourth category.
-- In the English language, there are instances where a single verb is formed by combining more than one word. *Example:* was eating, will eat, are eating etc.

 ### Definition:
 - **Ism:** Part of speech in Arabic that indicates a meaning in itself and is not linked to time.
 - **Fi'l:** Part of speech in Arabic that indicates a meaning in itself and is also linked to time.
 - **Harf:** Part of speech in Arabic that conveys meaning only when followed by another word.

-### Identifying Ism, Fi'l and Harf in English sentences
+## Identifying Ism, Fi'l and Harf in English sentences
 **Example:** Break down each word in the English sentence, determine which definition it satisfies, and then map it to the corresponding part of speech in Arabic.

 *Sentence:* I was eating an apple yesterday.
 - `I` : It contains a meaning in itself, representing myself, and is not bound by time.
 Therefore, it an Ism.
 - `was eating` : It conveys meaning and is also linked with time since it is in the past tense.
-Therefore, it is a Fi'l.
+Therefore, it is a Fi'l. **Note:** In the English language, there are instances where a single verb is formed by combining more than one word.
 - `an` : It conveys meaning only when followed by a word (noun).
 Therefore, it is a Harf.
 - `apple` : It contains a meaning in itself, representing an eating object, and is timeless.
 Therefore, it is an Ism.
 - `yesterday` : It conveys a meaning as it is the name of the day, referring to the day that preceded today.
 It is not stuck in that time, rather, it is the name for a specific time.
 Therefore, it is an ism again.
 (More explained below)